Antitrust & Foreign Investment Partner, Beijing

-- Takeda Pharmaceutical Company on the MOFCOM notification in relation to its £46bn recommended offer for Shire plc
+- Takeda Pharmaceutical on the MOFCOM notification in relation to its £46bn recommended offer for Shire plc.

-- SABMiller on MOFCOM clearance in relation to its £71bn acquisition by AB InBev, the fourth largest takeover ever as well as being the most significant transaction in the beer sector
+- SABMiller on MOFCOM clearance in relation to its £71bn acquisition by AB InBev, the fourth largest takeover ever at the time as well as being the most significant transaction in the beer sector.

-Fay often speaks at conferences, including the ABA conferences in China and in Washington DC.
+Fay often publishes and speaks at conferences, including the ABA conferences in China and in Washington DC.
+Her recent articles include: